Mohak-Tripathi/nextjs-Hotelbooking/README.md

 # BOOKIT-HOTEL BOOKING Web Application

 This project is built to get hands-on experience on NextJs technology which is gaining pace.
 In this web application, I write to mimic all basic functionality which any web application needs.
 Please look into the features section for a detailed outline.
-The demo of project is available here.
+The demo of project is available here [bookit-hotelWebApp](http://)

 Note- This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).